Characters: Artemis Academy And Apollo Academy

 open/close all folders

-The leader of the three protagonists, collectively known to fans as the Hellrune Coven, sixteen year-old witch Melissa Hellrune and her friends have been transferred to Artemis Academy for causing a school-wide gender bending incident back at their old Ghoul School Charybdis Heights.
+The leader of the three protagonists, collectively known to fans as the Hellrune Coven, sixteen year-old witch Melissa Hellrune and her friends have been transferred to Artemis Academy for causing a school-wide gender bending incident back at their old All-Ghouls School, Charybdis Heights.
 Once at the top of the social ladder, Melissa has immediately found herself little more than a nobody at their new school.
 She's determined to regain her rightful status as 'queen bee' and immediately begins plotting on how to take down Faith Abbott, the student council president and the single most popular girl in Artemis Academy.
 All while trying to keep under wraps that they're witches in a school for monster hunters.

 - Alpha Bitch: She used to enjoy the prestige of being one of the most popular girls at her old school.
 But, ever since the transfer to Artemis, she's being struggling to regain her former status.
 Problem is, things work differently at the academy.